daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/How to use dataview.md

 - any properties and inline dataview properties
 - file name, path and extension.
 - in and outgoing links

+Lists and tasks are not very important to me I guess.

+We can add inline DQL to our notes

+We can access the current file using `this` or another file using `[[link_to_file]]`

 Other things we can use in dataview include:
 - sorting with the `SORT` keyword either `ASC` or `DESC`.